vferat/sphinx_collab_demo/source/dev/add_content.md

 (markdown_syntax)=
 # How to add content

-Here are the  contribution guidelines

-## Syntax

 Here is a brief overview of syntax that can be use to populate this website.

-Microstates HUB uses markdown, a simple and efficent syntay.
+Microstates HUB uses markdown, a simple and efficent markup language.
 You can check the [markdown guide](https://www.markdownguide.org/basic-syntax/) to get the basics of it.

 In addition, the website offers different extensions to create more specific content.